masteroncluster/py-censure/README.md

 =======
-Obscene words detection library, written in Python Check for profanity words or clean then from phrases, text or html
+Obscene words detection library, written in Python Check for profanity words and clean them then from phrases, text, and even html

 ## Features
-- Supported languages: **Russian** / **English**, more on you to contribute
+- Supported languages: **Russian** / **English**, more on You to contribute

 ## Installation